tailrecursion/hlisp-starter/README.md

 ### HTML Markup, CSS

+* **Syntax and semantics:** Essentially a tree of nodes, where each node consists of a tag name, an attribute/property map, and an array of child nodes.
 * **Set of primitive objects:** There is only really one type of primitive object provided by the DOM: the Element node.
 Attribute nodes and text nodes are not included here as they can only exist as children, and have a peculiar